My 20 Days deep in the Amazon—What is a Shipibo-Conibo Master Plant Dieta?

 • Shamanic guidance:

-I was in awe of the amount of energy maestro Rono was able to hold.
-It was one of the most amazing experiences of my life—to be in the presence of an experienced Shipibo maestro and listen to his songs in ceremony.
+I was in awe of the amount of energy Maestro Rono was able to hold.
+It was one of the most amazing experiences of my life, to be in the presence of an experienced Shipibo maestro, perceiving the energy and listen to his songs in ceremony.

 • Integration is extremely important:

-Like any other shamanic practice or lineage this is a chosen lifestyle and our process will continue to unfold as time passes.
+Like any other shamanic practice, this is a chosen lifestyle and the process continues to unfold as time passes.
 The learning and healing continue for weeks, months, or even years after the formal Dieta period ends, requiring a gentle reintroduction to normal life and continued self-reflection.

 Master plant dieta